openedx/edx-documentation/en_us/shared/exercises_tools/Section_partial_credit.rst

 .. only:: Partners

   .. note::
-    Support for partial credit problems in courses on edx.org and edX Edge is provisional.
-Ensure that you test such problems thoroughly before releasing them to learners.
-For more information, contact your edX program manager.
+    Support for the partial credit feature is provisional for courses on edx.org and edX Edge.
+Ensure that you test such problems thoroughly before you publish them to learners.
+For more information, contact your edX partner manager.

 ==========================================
 How Learners Receive Partial Credit